-The expectation for students while using Zoom for class is that they will be in waiting room at beginning of class.
+The expectation for students while using Zoom for class is that they will be in waiting room at beginning of class so I can admit them at the start of class time.
 If a student arrives in the waiting room after the class start time, this first tardy will simply earn a warning.
 Upon a second tardy, the student's parent and the Assistant Headmaster will be notified.
 On the third violation, the student will lose participation points for any subsequent tardies, and on the fourth violation, the Assistant Headmaster will log these tardies.